Coolermaster case on the right

 Remote decryption

 I use full-disk encryption which necessitates supplying a passphrase when the machine is booted.
 Since this is a headless box, some additional work is needed to permit supplying this passphrase over the network.
-Luckily most of the work is done already by installing the dropbear Debian package and reconfiguring keys and authorized_keys files in /etc/initramfs-tools afterwards.
+Luckily most of the work is done already by installing the dropbear-initramfs Debian package and reconfiguring keys and authorized_keys files in /etc/initramfs-tools afterwards.
 This means I can SSH into the pre-boot environment.
 From there, I just need to run cryptroot-unlock and supply the decryption passphrase.

 Notifications